Hazaribagh district

-Hazaribagh district is one of the twenty-four districts of Jharkhand state, India and the district headquarter located in Hazaribagh town.
-It is currently a part of the Red Corridor.
+Hazaribagh district is one of the oldest districts of Jharkhand state, India and the district headquarter located in Hazaribagh town.
+It is located in the north east part of North Chotanagpur Division.
+The boundary of this district consists of districts of Gaya (BIHAR) and Koderma in the north, Giridih and Bokaro in the east, Ramgarh in the south and Chatra in the west.

 Etymology

 The district is named after its headquarters, the town of Hazaribagh.
 The name, Hazaribagh consists of two Persian words, hazar meaning "one thousand", and bagh meaning "garden" - so, the literal meaning of Hazaribagh is 'a city of one thousand gardens'.
 According to Sir John Houlton, a veteran British administrator, the town takes its name from the small villages of Okni and Hazari – shown in old maps as Ocunhazry.
 The last syllable in its name probably originated in a mango-grove, which formed a camping ground for troops and travellers marching along the ‘new military road’ from Kolkata to Varanasi, constructed in 1782 and the following years.

 History

 There are ancient Cave Paintings in Isko, Hazaribagh district which are from Meso-chalcolithic period (9,000-5,000 BC).
 There is a group of megaliths found close to Barkagaon that is about 25 km from Hazaribagh town at Punkri Barwadih, which has been proven to date back to beyond 3000 BCE.

-On 6 December 1972, Giridih district was split from Hazaribagh.
+In 1872, Hazaribagh district had area of 7021 sqmi with 771,875 inhabitants.
+After that many area of the district are curved out as separate district, viz, On 6 December 1972, Giridih district was split from Hazaribagh.
 In 1999 this happened again with the creation of Chatra and Koderma.
 Hazaribagh left Bihar when Jharkhand was formed on 15 November 2000.
 On 12 September 2007, yet another district was created from Hazaribagh's territory: Ramgarh.